openqasm/openqasm/source/language/types.rst

 Like virtual qubits, physical qubits are global variables, but unlike virtual qubits, they must not be declared.

-These qubit types are always used for ``defcal`` blocks.
+Qubit parameters in a ``defcal`` declaration must be physical qubits.
 Calibrations are valid only for a particular set of physical qubits.
 See also :ref:`pulse gates <pulse-gates>`.

 Physical qubits cannot be used in ``gate`` statements.
 See also :ref:`gate definitions <gate-statement>`.